aws/aws-encryption-sdk-python/README.rst

 Master Keys
 -----------
-Master keys generate, encrypt, and decrypt data keys.
+Master keys provide data keys.
 An example of a master key is a `KMS customer master key (CMK)`_.

 Data Keys
 ---------
-Data keys are the encryption keys that are used to encrypt your data.
-If your algorithm suite uses a key derivation function, the data key is used to generate the key that directly encrypts the data.
+Data Keys are the actual encryption keys which are used to encrypt your data.

 *****
 Usage